Evanston Public Library

 Materials from other libraries must be requested by the person who will be responsible for those materials and must be checked out on that person’s card.

-If a patron has repeatedly lost or kept overdue materials that have been supplied by a cooperating library or agency, the privilege of using these services may be suspended for six months to a year.
-The suspension will reflect the number of items kept overdue and will be determined by the Library Director or their designee.
+If a patron has repeatedly lost or kept overdue materials that have been supplied by a cooperating library or agency, the privilege of using these services may be suspended.

-The Evanston Public Library charges back to its patrons any charges for services provided by cooperating libraries and other agencies.
+The Evanston Public Library may charge back to its patrons any charges for services provided by cooperating libraries and other agencies.

-The Evanston Public Library shall make all material that it loans to Evanston cardholders available to valid cardholders from RAILS member libraries except the following materials: Interlibrary Loan, Wi-Fi Hotspots, Most Wanted, New, Hot Picks, Downloadable, streaming material and any other material as deemed by the Library Director or designee.
+The Evanston Public Library shall make all material that it loans to Evanston cardholders available to valid cardholders from RAILS member libraries except the following materials: Interlibrary Loan, Wi-Fi Hotspots, Job Search Tech Kits, Chromebooks & Laptops, Most Wanted, streaming material and any other material as deemed by the Library Executive Director or designee.

 The Evanston Public Library is an active member of the Reaching Across Illinois Library System (RAILS), and follows System interlibrary loan procedures and protocols wherever applicable.
 The Evanston Public Library also initiates and responds to loan requests within the greater library community.